Help us improve your experience.

 Review the Platform-Specific Storage Media Behavior section for notes related to your platform.

-With the dual-root partitioning scheme, the SRX Series Firewall first tries to boot Junos OS from the primary root partition and then from the backup root partition on the default storage media.
-If both primary and backup root partitions of a media fail to boot, then the SRX Series Firewall tries to boot from the next available type of storage media.
-The SRX Series Firewall remains fully functional even if it boots Junos OS from the backup root partition of the storage media.
+If Junos OS fails to boot from both the primary and backup root partitions of a media, the firewall tries to boot the software from the next available storage media.
+The firewall remains fully functional even if it boots Junos OS from the backup root partition of the storage media.

-Key Functionality of the Dual-Root Partitioning Scheme
+Key Functionality of the Dual-Root Partition

-The dual-root partitioning scheme has the following important features:
+Dual-root partitioning has the following important features:

 • The request system software add command for a Junos OS package erases the contents of the other root partition.
 The contents of the other root partition will not be valid unless software installation is completed successfully.

-• The request system software rollback command does not delete the current Junos OS image.
-It is possible to switch back to the image by issuing the rollback command again.
+• The request system software rollback command does not delete the current Junos OS image.You revert to the image by issuing the rollback command.

 Automatic Recovery of the Primary Junos OS Image with Dual-Root Partitioning

 2. A system boot from backup root alarm is set.
-This is useful for devices that do not have console access.
+This action is useful for devices that do not have console access.

 3. A snapshot of the alternate root onto the primary root is made.